Drone Building Surveys: What They Cost, How They Work, and When You Need One

-Traditional access to inspect the condition of the roof or high level elements would typically mean scaffolding, cherry pickers, and a bill running into thousands.
-Clients are usually put off essential inspections simply because the access costs were prohibitive.
-Drone surveys have changed the game entirely.
+Traditional access to inspect a roof or high-level elements typically means scaffolding, cherry pickers, and a bill running into thousands.
+Clients are regularly put off essential inspections simply because the access costs are prohibitive.
+Drone building surveys have changed that entirely.

 Why Are Drone Surveys Useful in Building Surveying?